yonasBSD/forgejo/docs/unsure-where-to-put/adr-how-to-trigger-activities.md

-# Activities Are Only Triggered by Human Interaction
+# How to Trigger Activities

 ## Status